 Normally in the early weeks of child development, the right and left sides of the upper lip and the roof of the mouth grow together and fuse.
 Occasionally, one or all of these structures fail to fuse resulting in a cleft lip and/or palate; a phenomenon which can be partial or complete.
-Over many years, surgeons and other health care providers have developed multidisciplinary teams to deal with cleft lip and palate in addition to other associated problems that can occur.
-This team approach is critical in the care of these children as there are nutritional issues, social issues, speech & language development concerns, as well as the surgical issues that need to be addressed.
-There are many centers around the country that have comprehensive teams and while the seacoast area doesn’t currently, in the future this is something that we are planning to begin.
+Over many years, surgeons and other healthcare providers have developed multidisciplinary teams to deal with cleft lip and palate in addition to other associated problems that can occur.
+This team approach is critical in the care of these children as there are nutritional issues, social issues, speech and language development concerns, as well as surgical issues that need to be addressed.